DJercic/Ethereum-stats/README.md

    1. Try connecting to the blockchain and read blocks/transactions &check;
    2. Based on data structures and relation ships define which database will be used &check;
    3. Setup a ethereum service as an abstraction for reading. &check;
-3. MVP for Smart Contract
+3. MVP for Smart Contract &check;
-   1. Develop & publish smart contract
+   1. Develop & publish smart contract &check;
-4. Connect service to Smart Contract
+4. Connect service to Smart Contract &check;
 5. Look for edge cases when reading from Ethereum blockchain

 ### ToDo's